Azure/azure-sdk-for-java/sdk/communication/azure-communication-chat/README.md

 -`ThreadActivity/TopicUpdate`: System message that indicates the topic has been updated.

--`ThreadActivity/AddMember`: System message that indicates one or more members have been added to the chat thread.
+-`ThreadActivity/AddParticipant`: System message that indicates one or more participants have been added to the chat thread.

--`ThreadActivity/DeleteMember`: System message that indicates a member has been removed from the chat thread.
+-`ThreadActivity/DeleteParticipant`: System message that indicates a participant has been removed from the chat thread.

 For more details, see [Message Types](https://docs.microsoft.com/azure/communication-services/concepts/chat/concepts#message-types).